What is ACERC, and what do we do?

 Advanced coal technology is already at work, and studies have shown that usage of the technology could lead to the deep decarbonization levels the planet requires.
 Unfortunately, thus far, it's economically unpalatable in most cases, and while other challenges with the technology remain, economics is a big one.

 Options include capturing the CO2 from the smokestack and either sequestering it (carbon capture and sequestration, or CCS), storing it underground, or utilizing it (carbon capture, utilization and sequestration), converting it into useful fuels and chemicals, or plastics where the CO2 is sequestered.
 The lowest hanging fruit for CCS is enhanced oil recovery (EOR), and oil companies have been using carbon dioxide this way for decades, although primarily using carbon dioxide pumped out of underground reservoirs.
 But EOR is not interesting for oil companies when oil prices remain low, and further the actual carbon dioxide mitigation is nearly negligible due to the way the process works.
-Also, with low natural gas prices and with renewables available, it's easier for a power plant to swith to natural gas than to implement carbon capture and sequestration.
+Also, with low natural gas prices and with renewables available, it's easier and cheaper for a power plant to swith to natural gas than to implement carbon capture and sequestration.
 CCUS is an area of research for carbon dioxide mitigation, and is being used successfully in some industries such as cement manufacturing to lower carbon dioxide emissions and improve efficiency of the process.
 This type of reseach is being pursued not only for coal plants but also for the many other sources of manmade carbon dioxide, a waste in these processes, that could be utilized.
-Given the increasingly strong climate requirements for coal plants, it's unclear at this time whether the technology can get there before it's too late for the industry to survive in its current state.
+Given the challenging market conditions for coal, it's unclear at this time whether the technology can get there before it's too late for the industry to survive in its current state.
 But clearly solving these problems, including making them affordable, can help other industries as well.
 While there is an abundance of research literature and commentary on this topic, the Washington Examiner recently penned a good article about advanced coal technology; Obama is not waging a war on coal, but rather a "stealth war to make coal clean."

 It's become clear to most that utilization of coal for energy is not viable without these technologies if climate goals are to be met.
 There are still major obstacles to overcome before advanced coal technology will be widely utilized.
 But if coal could contribute to a clean energy mix, and improve conditions for over a billion humans on the planet who don't currently have access to electricity, is it not a question worth pursuing?